Peer5/ShareFest/README.md

 Each peer will connect to few other peers in order to maximize the distribution of the file.
 Supporting Chrome (>26, now stable) and Firefox (>19)

-First version includes a simple page that one user will drag a file onto to share, and other users will enter the first user's url and start downloading the file.
+First version includes a simple page that one user will drag a file to share, and a other users will enter the first user's url and start downloading the file.

 test it out at: http://sharefest.me